 The undergraduate program provides courses that enable students to graduate with a thorough understanding of the strategies and practices needed to effectively teach a diverse population of children from birth through grade three.
-Program knowledge is supported through collaborative experiences with professionals in the field and the Landry Early Childhood Center, located on the campus of Rivier University.
+Program knowledge is supported through collaborative experiences with professionals in the field and the Early Childhood Center, located on the campus of Rivier University and currently operated by KinderCare.
 Students completing this program are recommended for K-3 licensure in New Hampshire.